FAQs for Graduate students

 1.Do graduate students have a say in issues of governance of the department?

-The Kinesiology Faculty welcome input from graduate students in matters governing the Department.
-Kinesiology has a graduate student body organization.
-Graduate students in Kinesiology elect two of their members to attend the regular Departmental meetings, one member to serve on the Graduate Studies Committee, and one member is elected to the Department Curriculum Committee.
-As well, graduate students from all departments are involved at the University level in discussions concerning graduate studies.
+Most definitely!
+The Kinesiology Faculty welcome input from graduate students in matters related to governing the Department.
+Kinesiology has a graduate student body organization that is in place to advocate on your behalf.
+This is an elected body where all graduate students in kinesiology elect two of their members to attend the regular Departmental meetings, one member to serve on the Graduate Studies Committee, and one member to sit on the Department Curriculum Committee.
+As well, graduate students from all departments throughout McMaster University are involved at the University level in discussions concerning graduate studies.

 2.Is there a comprehensive guidebook for graduate students in the department?